-- It would help if you need to pull the turtle neck and extended it fully.
+- It would help if you need to pull the turtle’s neck and extended it fully.
 For it, grab the neck right at the bottom of its head and spread it.

-- As you extend the neck, most of the drowning water should leak of its mouth.
+- As you extend the neck, most of the drowning water should leak out of its mouth.

 - Next, place the turtle on a flat surface and extended its front legs fully.
 Then push the legs backward.
 As you do so, the remaining water also should come out of its mouth.

-- You need to perform the same technique to the rear legs as well.
+- You need to perform the same technique on the rear legs as well.